+Recommended prior knowledge:
-Admission requirements: governed by examination regulations (StuFPO)

-successful examination in dat KTR-Datkomm-B and substar concepts knowledge in progamming wit a communication similar to module tial knowledge of related technical h JAVA (or C++) Module Advanced Java Programming (DSG-AJP-B) - recommended Module Data communication (KTR-Datkomm-B) - recommended Frequency: every summer semester Recommended semester: Minimal Duration of the Module:
+Admission requirements: governed by examination regulations (StuFPO) Module Units ning (DSG-AJP-B) - recommended Frequency: every summer semester Recommended semester: Minimal Duration of the Module:

-Module Units Multimedia Communication in High Speed Networks 4,00 Weekly Contact Mode of Delivery: Lectures and Practicals Hours Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every summer semester Learning outcome: The students will be enabled to work independently according to the highest scientific standards on design and analysis tasks associated with high-speed network protocols.
+Multimedia Communication in High Speed Networks 4,00 Weekly Contac Mode of Delivery: Lectures and Practicals Hours Lecturers: Prof. Dr. Udo Krieger Language: English/German Frequency: every summer semester Learning outcome: - The students will be enabled to work independently according to the highest scientific standards on design and analysis tasks associated with high-speed network protocols.
 They will learn about the fundamentals of multimedia communication in high-speed networks and the systematic analysis of the applied communication algorithms by means of an interactive tutorial concept.
 They will assess the implementations of existing network protocols and to evaluate their performance by means of a measurement analysis with Wireshark and other tools.
 The processing of the design, assessment, measurement, and implementation tasks will be performed by teams of students.
 Thus, learning effective teamwork is part of the course.

-Contents: • Based on the foundations of data communication, this advanced course of the masters programme presents the design of high-speed networks (HSN) and the advanced protocol elements of the signaling and user plane that are required to implement new real-time and multimedia services.
+Based on the foundations of data communication, this advanced course of the masters programme presents the design of high-speed networks (HSN) and the advanced protocol elements of the signaling and user plane that are required to implement new real-time and multimedia services.
 It includes the digital switching technologies and protocol stacks of HSNs, the quality-of-service architectures, as well as the traffic management protocols of these next generation IP networks.

 The extension of the TCP/IP protocol stack to realize communication relations among mobile or stationary end systems that are supported by quality-of-service guarantees and associated improved switching concepts are discussed in detail by lectures of the course.

 These lectures focus on effective access technologies and new transport and QoS-architectures in the core network like Diffserv, MPLS and GMPLS.
-Further,

-QoS-architectures in the core network like Diffserv, MPLS and GMPLS.
 Further, the enhancement of IPv4 by IPv6 switching and the extension of TCP by modern multipath concepts such as MPTCP and SCTP are presented.
 Advanced QoS-management concepts, effective resource and traffic management schemes like buffer management by RED, RIO or schedluing by weighted fair queueing (WFQ), are discussed, too.
 Furthermore, we present new architectures for next generation networks (NGNs) such as software-defined networks and information-centric networks.